15 Most Scary Mythical Creatures (Worldwide)

 1. Pontianak (Malaysia)

-Pontianak happens to be a vampiric ghost from Malay mythology.
+Number one on our scary creatures list is the Pontianak which happens to be a vampiric ghost from Malay mythology.
 This is reported to be a woman who died while giving birth.
 This is a spiteful and furious ghost who catches her prey and is portrayed as a pale-skinned woman who has long black hair.
 This hair stays on her shoulder with sharp fingernails and wearing a white dress.
 It is quite frightening.
 Interestingly this ghost can pretend to be a good woman to seduce her target.
 The target could be a man or a hopeless person who could fall for her before getting their internal organs ripped out.

 2. Ammit (Egyptian Devourer of the Dead)

 Ammit comes from the beastly goddess who has a head of crocodiles.
-This creature has a front body like a lion and the rear of a hippopotamus.
+These horror creatures have a front body like a lion and the rear of a hippopotamus.
 It is also known as the devourers of the dead.
 It also fulfilled a gruesome role back during the judgment of the souls.
 In the underworld or other side, Thoth gets the weight of the heart of an individual against Ma’at’s feather who is the goddess of the truth.

 If the scales remain balanced that implies that the individual is pure and if it gets tipped it tells that the person does not deserve eternal bliss.
 These hearts of the impure souls then go to the Ammit.
 This beast eats these and makes sure that these souls are ceased forever.